-The investment you make in recruiting and training contact center agents is significant.
+The investment you make in recruiting and training contact center agents is significant, but what about your agent retention efforts?
 When your agents routinely leave for 25 or 30 cents an hour more at another contact center down the street or across town, that investment is wasted … money down the drain.

 Maintaining customer service levels and controlling operating costs become increasingly difficult when your contact centers are a revolving door of agents coming and going on a seemingly continual basis.
 How can you reduce turnover and see a greater return on the investment you make in your frontline teams?

-Improving your company culture, developing company sponsored community service projects and recruiting volunteers from your staff, initiating annual employee awards and recognition programs, as well as a wide range of other, more general human resource focused efforts can aid in improving retention, loyalty and job satisfaction.
+Improving your company culture, developing company sponsored community service projects and recruiting volunteers from your staff, initiating annual employee awards and recognition programs, as well as a wide range of other, more general human resource focused agent retention efforts can aid in improving retention levels, loyalty and job satisfaction.
 However, these are not the only levers that can be used to drive improvement in your turnover rate over the long term.

 Your approach to workforce management (WFM) and the systems you use can also play a vital role in keeping team members motivated, while increasing their loyalty, engagement and job satisfaction.

-Here are four workforce-management-focused approaches to improving retention of your contact center agents:
+Here are four workforce-management-focused approaches to improving agent retention in your contact centers:

 Keeping agents informed is a sound strategy for improving morale and letting team members know how valued they are to your organization.

-Open communication is also vital for achieving maximum efficiency and productivity.
+Open communication is also vital for achieving maximum efficiency and productivity and agent retention.
 Keeping agents updated about their daily schedules, schedule changes, adherence data and other individual and team performance metrics enables them to perform their duties to the best of their abilities.
 Tools that improve communication between agents and their supervisors while reducing administrative burdens are doubly beneficial.

 Today’s sophisticated WFM software include real-time dashboards for agents and supervisors, as well as notification tools that minimize administrative overhead.
 This empowers agents to perform many routine schedule-related tasks without the need of older and costlier paper-based schedule distribution techniques.
 This paperless approach frees supervisors from printing and distributing schedules or manually notifying dozens or even hundreds of agents of schedule changes.
 Agents have easy access to critical information and that information is distributed in a more efficient, less costly manner.